alonisser/Oknesset-vagrant/README.md

-More resources (besides the [docs](http://docs.vagrantup.com/v2/)):
+##More resources (besides the [docs](http://docs.vagrantup.com/v2/)):

 A [hebrew Blog post](http://4p-tech.co.il/blog/?p=1741) I wrote about using vagrant.

-Contributing:
+##Contributing:

-quite a lot to do here, look at the github Issue tracker
+Quite a lot to do here, look at the github Issue tracker

-Technology:
+##tweaks and bugs
+This vagrantfiles runs (and provisions) a **Headless** linux virtual machine. "headless" as a zombie, no GUI.
+If you want/need to work with the virtual machine gui (and take all the performance hit) you need to uncomment the following lines in the vagrantfile:

+     config.vm.provider :virtualbox do |vb|
+  #  # Don't boot with headless mode
+    vb.gui = true
+  #
+  #   # Use VBoxManage to customize the VM.
+For example to change memory:
+  #   vb.customize ["modifyvm", :id, "--memory", "1024"]
+  	end
+Don't uncomment the vb.customize unless you mean to change something there for common vagrant problem look at the Vagrant github [wiki page](https://github.com/mitchellh/vagrant/wiki/%60vagrant-up%60-hangs-at-%22Waiting-for-VM-to-boot.-This-can-take-a-few-minutes%22)
+##Technology:

+using vagrant to download setup and access a virtual headless linux machine.

-using a puppet script in ./manifests for provisoning.
+using a [puppet](https://puppetlabs.com/) script in ./manifests for provisoning.

+##License:
-License: [MIT](http://opensource.org/licenses/MIT) (do anything with this)
+[MIT](http://opensource.org/licenses/MIT) (do anything with this)